Letter: Lee’s critical thinking key for Kennewick council

-Steve Lee is the best of the Tri-Cities and the best choice for Kennewick City Council Position 2.
+Steve Lee is the best of the Tri-Cities and the best choice for Kennewick City Council Pos.
+2.

 Aaron White, Richland